 Rajinder was shortlisted for the Future Stars of Tech’s Developer Award in 2020.
 She is a BAME Ambassador for Directline Group and a STEM Ambassador.

 Rajinder deems it vital to address the gender gap and lack of diversity in tech.
 She wants to inspire and encourage girls and young women from all backgrounds to consider a career in tech.
 She believes that exposure to various career paths and understanding the different roles in tech at a young age will help close the many myths and stereotypes regarding the tech industry.

-Kat still works closely with the school she taught in by volunteering at special events and training sessions.
-She is thrilled to have the opportunity to support Technocamps as she believes it is vital for young people to be able to access as many opportunities as possible to give them the best tools for the future.
+Kat works closely with the school she taught in.
+She is thrilled to have the opportunity to support Technocamps as she believes it is vital for young people to have access to opportunities to give them the best tools for the future.

 Rituja Rao is an award-winning IT Consultant and emerging thought leader in the UK Tech Industry with a background in Financial services, Digital Transformation and Change Management.
 Rituja is the Winner of the Future Stars of Tech: IT Manager Award 2020 and TechWomen100 Awards by We Are The City, and was nominated as the Digital Hero of the Year at the Computing Digital Technology Awards 2019.

 She is currently a Management Consultant at Capco, and has successfully delivered a £1 million digital transformation project to implement Azure Cloud and a DevOps framework for a Banking client.
 She has also delivered multiple client projects for Lloyds, Barclays and HSBC – ranging from new products, process optimisation and digital transformations.
 Rituja is an industry speaker, speaking about graduate careers in Tech regardless of STEM degrees, D&I and Career Management.
 She is a strong advocate of skills diversity in Tech organisations.